-Level I Prerequisites: Academic Reading and Writing Levels of 6; MTT 102 or MTT 111, minimum grade "D" 15 lecture, 30 lab, 0 clinical, 0 other, 45 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6; MTT 102 or MTT 111, minimum grade "C" 15 lecture, 30 lab, 0 clinical, 0 other, 45 total contact hours

-This class is designed to give students enrolled in other courses an opportunity to use the machine shop with faculty instruction.
+In this course, students enrolled in other courses are given an opportunity to use the machine shop with faculty instruction.
 Many classes on campus require students to build or modify parts.
 For example, classes such as robotics require students to design and build working manufacturing cells.
 Lecture, along with demonstration, will be used to make students aware of various machine tool setups.
 Students who want to maintain their machine tool skills can select from dozens of projects available.